Nexusoft/LLL-TAO/contrib/STYLEGUIDE.md

 This section involes how to format the code due to carriage return

 * Avoid K&R style brackets.
-Put opening and closing brackets on thier own lines.
+Put opening and closing brackets on their own lines.

 * Use tab length 4 and replace tabs with spaces